Watch movies & TV online

 Previously known as Wuaki.tv, Rakuten TV is not as big of a player as iTunes or Sky in the online streaming world, but it has over 400,000 users in the UK.

-It's got all the major releases past and present you'd expect to see, including Tenet (£5.49 to rent), Judas and the Black Messiah (£14.99 to buy) and Justice League (£14.99 to buy).
+It's got all the major releases past and present you'd expect to see, including Jurassic World: Dominion and Bullet Train (both from £4.99 to rent).
 Rental films are available in your library for 48 hours, and during this time you can watch them as many times as you want.

 Rakuten TV now also includes some of the most popular TV to buy, including shows from HBO and the BBC.
-Among the titles are Game of Thrones (from £13.99) and True Detective (from £13.99).
+Among the titles are Game of Thrones and True Detective (both from £13.99).

 How can I watch?
-PC, Mac, Xbox 360, Xbox One, smart TV, iPhone, iPad, Chromecast and Android phones and tablets.
+PC, Mac, Xbox 360, Xbox One, Xbox Series X/S, smart TV, iPhone, iPad, Chromecast and Android phones and tablets.

 Already paying for a TV package?
 See if you can get box sets on demand